randaldong/LostGem/README.md

 Take damage:

 - after taking one damage, apply "Invincibility Frames" (using [Coroutine](https://docs.unity3d.com/Manual/Coroutines.html) vs. ​Async (implemented as [UniTask](https://github.com/Cysharp/UniTask)))
-- apply animation for taking damage & death
+- apply animation for taking damage (may trigger lots of times in a short time, better to use a trigger instead of bool)
-- get bounced back a little bit & disable movement
+- get bounced back a little bit & disable movement (freeze for a while)
 - can use `UnityEvent` for a series of events after taking damage

+Death:

+- after `curHealth == 0`, paly death animation (use bool), disable gameplay input control